 The Maru-a-Pula Summer Program (MaP) is a fully-funded, eight-week summer opportunity to work and live at the Maru-a-Pula School in Gaborone, Botswana.
-One of Southern Africa’s top secondary schools, Maru-a-Pula collaborates with the Center for African Studies to employ Harvard students during the summer to share their experiences and expertise with students.
-Since 2008, the Maru-a-Pula Internship Program has offered interns a chance to gain field experience in an African community, through teaching, tutoring, and student mentorship, as well as providing interns the opportunity to explore the cultural richness of Botswana and the Southern African region.
+One of Southern Africa’s top secondary schools, Maru-a-Pula collaborates with the Center for African Studies to engage Harvard students during the summer to share their experiences and expertise with students.
+Since 2008, the Maru-a-Pula Internship Program has offered interns a chance to gain field experience in an African community through teaching, tutoring, and student mentorship as well as providing interns the opportunity to explore the cultural richness of Botswana and the Southern African region.

 Student Mentors will also have the opportunity to participate in service activities in the local community as well as funded travel throughout Southern Africa.
-Past excursions have included Victoria Falls, Cape Town and Botswana’s own Kavango Delta, as well as visits to the homes of MaP friends and colleagues in communities outside Gaborone.
+Past excursions have included Victoria Falls, Cape Town, and Botswana’s Okavango Delta as well as visits to the homes of MaP friends and colleagues in communities outside Gaborone.